 Do they have experience dealing with any particular job search challenges you have – employment gaps, career transition, sabbaticals, sidesteps in career progression, lack of educational degree, etc.?

 Ask about the terms of the contract or agreement for services you’ll probably have to sign.
-Have them send you a copy, if you feel they are a possibility.
+Have them send you a copy, if you feel they are a possible good fit for you.

 Once they deliver the resume draft to you, will you have the opportunity to make revisions and provide feedback?